last updated 8/16/2017

 Where does the data in WISEdash come from?

-- Data comes from a variety of source including what is submitted by your district through WSLS and ISES.
-Please see the “Welcome” tab in WISEdash for more details.
+- Data comes from a variety of sources, including what is submitted by your district through WISEid and WISEdata.
+Please see the “Welcome” tab in WISEdash for Districts for more details.

 Is there "dummy" data in WISEdash?

 - There is no “dummy” or training data available in WISEdash, however, a feature called “Presentation Mode” can be used to obscure the identity of students in a training setting.
 Presentation Mode is used alongside of each user in the session signing a confidentiality form.